The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 8 -- Detecting new processes from data.} Designing a system in a bottom-up manner without prescriptive process models promises more flexible and inclusive processes.
+Designing a system in a bottom-up manner without prescriptive process models promises more flexible and inclusive processes.
 However, the question arises to what extent we can let the system just evolve and be discovered.
 When developing support for software-enabled business processes based on the principles of the IoT, an evolutionary self-organising process will take place in some respect.
 Thus, one must find the appropriate level of structuring and prescription without harming the capability to self-organize.
 There is a gap between IoT data and concepts at a model level to enable behavior prediction and to identify changes in behavior.
 The IoT allows deriving situational knowledge when tracking and evaluating data streams.
 Situational knowledge, in turn, is input to analyze prospective knowledge, which constitutes a dynamic task.
 Prospective knowledge addresses long-tail information about resources (e.g., how well is the person/thing doing?
 Are there any behavior changes expected?).
 Moreover, data streams from sensors need to be tracked, mapped to information entities, and simulated.
 Additionally, the output (goal) must be known (e.g., save time, save costs, improve health) and its derivation as well as the reconciliation of private goals must be mapped with organizational goals, which in turn is a challenge of the IoT.
-An alignment between event-based and process-oriented systems indispensable in this context\footnote{Alignments between both system types were discussed at a Dagstuhl seminar \url{http://www.dagstuhl.de/de/programm/kalender/semhp/?semnr=16341}.}.
+An alignment between event-based and process-oriented systems is indispensable in this context.
 A starting point could be to define goal-based deviation patterns and to provide modeling techniques considering sensor-data and event data.